WebberZone/knowledgebase/readme.txt

 = Usage =

-1. Visit `Knowledge Base &raquo; Sections` to add new categories to the knowledge base.
-Alternatively, you can add new categories from the meta box
+1. Visit `Knowledge Base &raquo; Sections` to add new categories to the knowledge base
 2. Visit `Knowledge Base &raquo; Add New` to add new Articles to the knowledge base.
 You can select a section from there while adding
-3. Create a new page or edit an existing one and add the shortcode `[knowledgebase]` to set up this page to display the knowledgebase
+3. Optionally, create a new page or edit an existing one and add the shortcode `[knowledgebase]` or use the block to set up this page to display the knowledgebase

 The plugin supports unlimited levels of category hierarchy.
-However, the recommended setting for creating the knowledge base is to create a top level category with the name of the knowledge base and sub-level categories for each section of this knowledge base.
-Check out the Category view screenshot as an example.
+To build a multiple product knowledge base:

+1. Set the *First section level* under the Output tab to 2
+2. Create a set of top level sections for each product
+3. Create sub-sections for each of the products

+[This live demo](https://webberzone.com/support/knowledgebase/) is a working example of a multi-product knowledge base.

 == Frequently Asked Questions ==

-If your question isn't listed here, please create a new post at the [WordPress.org support forum](http://wordpress.org/support/plugin/knowledgebase).
+If your answer to your question isn't listed here or the [Knowledge Base](https://webberzone.com/support/section/knowledgebase/), please create a new post at the [WordPress.org support forum](http://wordpress.org/support/plugin/knowledgebase).
 It is the fastest way to get support as I monitor the forums regularly.
 I also provide [premium *paid* support via email](https://webberzone.com/support/).

 = 404 errors on the knowledge base =